huri000/SwiftEntryKit/README.md

 ```

 #### Display Mode
-To fully support any user interface style, `SwiftEntryKit` introduces two new specialized types:
+To allow you to fully support any user interface style, `SwiftEntryKit` introduces two specialized types:
 - `EKColor` describes a color under light and dark modes.
 - `EKAttributes.BackgroundStyle.BlurStyle` describes a blur effect under light and dark modes.

-The following example forces the entry to display on dark mode.
+The following forces `SwiftEntryKit` to display the entry on dark mode.
 ```Swift
 attributes.displayMode = .dark
 ```